kolganovaanna/Final-Project-Proposal/Main_Protocol.md

 8. DADA2 Pipline Construction

 DAD2 pipeline can help characterize microbiome composition.
 R Protocol for DADA2 can be found in this directory, in the DADA2.qmd file.
-DADA2.rmarkdown is a backup file with the same protocol and it can be ignored.
 You can also take a look at the rendered DADA2.html file.

+In order to have R access my cutadapt files easily, I created a 'data/cutadapt_combined' directory and copied all cutadapt fastq files into it.

 Before starting with R, I went into Cluster -> Pitzer Shell Access and used this command: